Watchet: Lifeboat

+The building was gifted to the town in 1951 and opened as a library in May 1953.
+In 2019 the ownership was transferred from the county council to Watchet town council.

 Governance

-The civil parish of Watchet is governed by a town council, having previously been Watchet Urban District.
-Administratively, the civil parish falls within the Somerset West and Taunton local government district and the Somerset shire county.
-Administrative tasks are shared between county, district and town councils.
+The civil parish of Watchet is governed by a town council.
 In 2011, the parish had a population of 3,785.

+For local government purposes, since 1 April 2023, the parish comes under the unitary authority of Somerset Council.
+Prior to this, the village fell within the non-metropolitan district of Somerset West and Taunton, which was established on 1 April 2019.
+It was previously in the district of West Somerset, which was formed on 1 April 1974 under the Local Government Act 1972, and part of Watchet Urban District before 1974.

-Watchet forms part of the Bridgwater and West Somerset county constituency represented in the House of Commons of the Parliament of the United Kingdom.
+Watchet forms part of the Tiverton and Minehead county constituency represented in the House of Commons of the Parliament of the United Kingdom.
 It elects one Member of parliament (MP) by the First-past-the-post system of election.
-The current MP is Ian Liddell-Grainger, a member of the Conservatives.
-Until Brexit in 2020, residents of Watchet formed part of the electorate for the South West England constituency for elections to the European Parliament.
+Liberal Democrat, Rachel Gilmour was elected to represent the constituency at the 2024 general election.

 Geography

 The foreshore at Watchet is rocky, with a high 6 m tidal range.
 The cliffs between Watchet and Blue Anchor show a distinct pale, greenish blue colour, resulting from the coloured alabaster found there.
 The name "Watchet" or "Watchet Blue" was used in the 16th century to denote this colour.
 A fragment of a lower jaw from a Phytosaur longirostrine archosaur has been described from early Hettangian strata.

 Kentsford Bridge is a packhorse bridge over the Washford River.
 It existed before the Reformation, possibly being a route to Cleeve Abbey and was repaired in 1613.
 The bridge is 54 in wide and has a total span of 16 ft.